gaojunxuan/chrom_mini_graph/README.md

 ### simpilified_mini_graph.csv

-TODO: This is a simplified version of the full_mini_graph.csv file.
-Not working for multi-edges right now, I will fix this later.
+This is a simplified version of the full_mini_graph.csv file.

 ### serialized_mini_graph.json